 Admittedly, with the onslaught of new webcams and video systems released for personal or home office use, it can be tricky to find the highest quality, most reliable video conferencing equipment for your company.
 Below are our top picks for the best video conferencing and collaboration equipment for meeting spaces of all sizes and six things to consider before you invest in new video conferencing equipment.

 But first, it gets even better: For a limited time, Lifesize and our partners are offering promotional prices on all-in bundles that include devices, software and interoperability for many of these room systems to help new and existing customers navigate the return to the workplace.
 Learn the details and contact sales here.

 Lifesize Icon 300 with Lifesize Micpod

-The Lifesize® Icon 300™ is an all-in-one huddle room solution designed to capture everyone at the table in even the smallest rooms.
+The Lifesize® Icon 300™ is an all-in-one huddle room solution designed to capture everyone at the table in the smallest rooms, even if those rooms become one-person exchangeable workspaces.
 The unmatched 4K screen sharing quality allows you to present in the huddle room without sacrificing quality.
 When paired with a huddle room Micpod, you get high-fidelity audio and touch-sensitive call controls perfectly tuned for small spaces.

 - Ultra-wide field of view lens perfectly optimized for the huddle room